QiuyiWu/NPL/README.md

 README
+I self learnt NPL from Udemy.
-This is a Guide for learning Git.
+This is a repository track my learning process.

-Git is a distributed version control system.
-Git is free software distributed under the GPL.# NPL